BrightspaceUI/core/components/filter/README.md

 ## Tags for Applied Filters [d2l-filter-tags]

-A multi-select-list allowing the user to see (and remove) the currently applied filters.
+A tag-list allowing the user to see (and remove) the currently applied filters.
 Works with the `d2l-filter`.
 It supports hooking up to multiple filters.

 <!-- docs: demo live name:d2l-filter-tags align:start display:block autoSize:false size:medium -->
 ```html